imfing/hextra/exampleSite/content/docs/guide/configuration.md

 As a page can have multiple `image` and `video` tags, place their values in an array.
 Other Open Graph properties can have only one value.
-For example, this page has an `og:image` tag (displayed as a preview on social shares) and an `og:audio` tag.
+For example, this page has an `og:image` tag (which configures an image to preview on social shares) and an `og:audio` tag.

 ```yaml {filename="content/docs/guide/configuration.md"}
 title: "Configuration"